Implementing your first Facebook feed

-Upload customized Confect feed designs into a Facebook catalog
+Upload customized Confect designs into a Meta catalog

 Table of Contents

-Importing your new feed to Facebook Ad Manager1.
-Copy your new Confect feed URL2.
-Go to your Facebook Ad Manager catalog3.
+Connect your new catalog to Facebook1.
+Copy your Confect catalog URL2.
+Go to your Commerce Manager catalog3.
 Change the data source for the catalog3.1.
-If you're using an integration (partner platform) in the catalog4.
-Preview your new Facebook catalog
+Partner platform native catalogs4.
+Preview your Facebook catalog

-After you’ve created your first design and product feed, the next step will be to import this into your Facebook Ad Manager to start using the customizable designs, instead of white-background packshots.
+After you’ve created your first design and Confect catalog, the next step will be to import this into your Facebook Commerce Manager to start using the customizable designs, instead of white-background packshots.

-This guide will take you through the Facebook Ad Manager to make sure your new creatives replace the old packshots, without losing any valuable optimization data.
+This guide will take you through the Facebook Commerce Manager to make sure your new creatives replace the old packshots without losing any valuable optimization data.

-The feed provided by Confect will update automatically if there are any changes in your data source, such as price or availability, and also if you decide to change the design.
+The catalog URL provided by Confect will update automatically if there are any changes in your data source, such as price or availability, and also if you decide to change the design.

-The first step is to enter “Automations” and “Product Feeds” inside Confect.
-Here, you have to click on the feed you want to use and click “Copy Feed URL” right below the design example.
+The first step is to enter “Catalogs” inside Confect.
+Here, you have to click on the catalog you want to use (if you've created multiple) and click “Copy Feed URL”.

-Through this feed URL, Confect will push all the designs and all product information to your Ad Manager.
+Through this URL, Confect will push all the designs and all product information to your Commerce Manager.

 First, go to your Ad Manager, either through the business.facebook.com link or any way you prefer.